kevin-fang/lightning-eye-classifier/README.md

 3. Run `leftEyeClassifier.ipynb` first.
 This will generate the classifier and store it in a file called `svc.pkl`.
 4. Then run `generateAndSaveCoefs.ipynb`.
 This will open the `svc.pkl` classifier and save the coefficients in a file called `coefs.pkl`.
 5. Finally, run `TileSearch.ipynb`.
 This will open `coefs.pkl` and search for each tile.

+## Details
+The classifier is able to predict the blue eye color to approximately 85% accuracy.
+Using 10-fold cross validation, an accuracy of 85.6% +/- 9.46% is achieved.
+With leave-one-out cross validation, an accuracy of 87.2% is achieved.
+Below is a confusion matrix for the leave-one-out cross validation:

+![confusion-matrix][Blue_Confusion.png]